ga-wdi-lessons/js-oojs-classes/readme.md

 OOP helps us to achieve the following...
   * Abstraction: Determining essential features
-  * Encapsulation: Containing and protecting related methods and properties
+  * Encapsulation: Containing and protecting methods and properties
   * Modularity: Breaking down a program into smaller sub-programs

 OOP becomes **very** important as our front-end code grows in complexity.
 Even a simple app will have lots of code on the front-end to do things like...